vmware/network-insight-sdk-generic-datasources/EXAMPLE.md

 Since, `HorizontalTableParser` suites well for tabular data we used same for parsing and created dictionary (key-value pair).
 Here, we only choose data which are relevant for routes.csv file and ignore rest.

-NOTE: All the parsers produce output as list of dictionaries.

 <a name="switch-ports"></a>
 ## 2. Switch Ports
 Now let's look filling up details required by switch ports csv file.
 Here, we need to execute two commands because not